-- 4 x lower differential EMI noise or the PFC inductor could be 4 x smaller.
+4 x lower differential EMI noise.
+The PFC inductor could be 4 x smaller.

 Scalable PFC Platform with Digital Control Features

 The ICERGi innovative PFC solution boasts a very high peak efficiency of 98.7% at 230Vac and 97.5% at 115Vac as demonstrated in Figure 4.
-The efficiency data are measured with input EMI filters and a bias supply.
-The hardware prototype as shown is implemented by proven and standard Silicon components with a compact PFC inductor.
+The efficiency data are measured with input EMI filters and bias supply.
+The hardware prototype as shown in Figure 5 is implemented by proven and standard Silicon components with a compact PFC inductor.
 The platform can be easily scaled up in power.

-The historical CCM boost PFC has marginally lower cost for power switches, drive, and control as compared to that of the ICERGi PFC solution.
+The historical CCM boost PFC has a marginally lower cost for power switches, drive, and control as compared to that of the ICERGi PFC solution.
 However, if one looks at total system cost, the two solutions would be running neck and neck.
-The cost differences can be bridged by the benefits of inductor size reduction, smaller heatsink, smaller enclosure, less demanding fans, and advanced digital control functionalities.
-Higher efficiencies also bring long-term benefits of energy saving, e.g. lower utility bills, and the benefits of compatibility with increasing demand for green practice and standards.
+The cost differences can be bridged by the benefits of the 4x inductor size reduction, smaller heatsink, smaller enclosure, less demand on fans for cooling air, and advanced digital control functionalities.
+Higher efficiencies also bring long-term benefits of energy-saving, e.g. lower utility bills, and the benefits of compatibility with increasing demand for green practice and standards.

 The ICERGi 3-level PFC solution is easily capable of scaling-up in power.
 In other words, no interleaving is required for power up to 3.3kW, which would allow further system cost reduction for power above 1.5kW.
-The ICERGi PFC is designed to have lower system cost than a conventional PFC implementation with interleaving.
+The ICERGi PFC design is expected to have a lower system cost than a conventional PFC implementation with interleaving.